jasonong/jasonong/README.md

 My design skills suck, thankfully Twitter bootstrap made front end look decent.
 I wouldn't profess to be a Javascript expert but decent experience using it and can get things working.
 Most recently, I've been trying to use Ember.js for a project that I'm working on.

-I'm currently working as a lead developer in Tailored Inc. Feel free to [get in touch with me] (velvetpd@gmail.com) for help with rails.
+I'm currently working as a lead developer in Tailored Inc and am based in Palo Alto, California.
+Feel free to [get in touch with me] <velvetpd@gmail.com> for help with rails.
 You can see all my latest works at my [website] (http://velvetpd.info)

 ## My Music

+I've got a long history with music.
+Played in many bands and outfits and joined one too many band competitions.
+Have done studio work and am familiar with audio production tools.
+My current tool of choice is a Presonus Studio One with Audiobox, a Fender Telecaster and a Fender G-DEC amp.
+I'm most comfortable when I'm on stage with a bunch of good musicians.
+Sometimes I post stuff on [Soundcloud] (http://soundcloud.com/jasonong).
+These days you're better off watching me play in [church] (http://c3sv.com).

 ## My Values